-Today we explore more than 25 Captivating SaaS Facebook & Instagram Ads, that immediately grabbed our attention and got us excited.
-If your Ad isn’t attention worthy within 3 seconds of viewing it, the human brain automatically tunes out and moves onto something else, so be careful!
+Today we explore more than 50 Captivating B2B SaaS Facebook & Instagram Ads, that immediately grabbed our attention and got us excited.
+If your Ad isn’t attention-worthy within 3 seconds of viewing it, the human brain automatically tunes out and moves onto something else, so be careful!

 Communication can be considered the top pain point for many organizations.
 If you have poor communication, both you and the customer will be unhappy; for multiple reasons.
 Bringing humor to a pain point and making it relatable to one’s childhood (we have all played with a tin can on a string as a kid) is a great strategy by Zendesk.

 This Facebook ad by Slack is fun, catchy, and incredibly relevant.
 There is minimal text, but it offers valid and important points and focuses on key champion words: simpler, pleasant, productive.
 The emojis with the hands makes the image fun and pop out.
 Reduce your email by 48.6% is the winning point on our end…who wouldn’t want to reduce their email clutter?

 This Facebook Video Ad from MailChimp is fun and we love it because it is very strange and different!
 Nothing better than a short video (6 seconds) to grab our attention right away.
 Automate your Marketing with MailChimp is more than enough for the message, the clever video does all the work!